Blue slip (U.S. Senate)

 A Senate blue slip from 1917 for U.V.
 Whipple, a candidate for district judge for the southern district of Georgia, signed by Georgia Senator Thomas Hardwick, who wrote that "I object to this appointment—[Whipple] is personally offensive and objectionable to me, and I can not consent to the confirmation of the nominee."

-In the United States Senate, a “blue slip” is a form used by the Senate Judiciary Committee to request the views of home-state senators on a presidential nominee for a federal judgeship or, in some cases, a U.S. Attorney position in their state.
-Although it appears to be a routine administrative step, the blue slip process can serve as a significant political tool, potentially allowing a single senator to block a nomination.
+In the United States Senate, a "blue slip" is a form used by the Senate Judiciary Committee to request the views of home-state senators on a presidential nominee for a federal judgeship or, in some cases, a U.S. attorney position in their state.
+The blue slip process can serve as a significant political tool, allowing a single senator to delay or (in practice) block a nomination.

 Overview

 In the Senate, a blue slip is an opinion written by a senator from the state where a federal judicial nominee resides.
 Both senators from a nominee's state are sent a blue slip in which they may submit a favorable or unfavorable opinion of a nominee.
 They may also choose not to return a blue slip.
 The Senate Judiciary Committee takes blue slips into consideration when deciding whether or not to recommend that the Senate confirm a nominee.